samdotme/samdotme.github.io/_posts/2023-08-22-event-sourcing-chapter-8.md

 "Hi Gerald," I say, how is it going?
 I put the phone on speaker because I want the team to know that this is not a drill.

-"I was just notified you lost package #1345693," he says (smugly if I have learned to read him over the phone).
+"I was just notified you lost a package for order #1345693," he says (smugly if I have learned to read him over the phone).
+I see Judy writing down the package number on a sheet of paper.
+She mouths it back to me.
+I give her a thumbs up.

-"I'll look into it tonight," I say.
+"We'll look into it tonight," I say.

 "Thanks Bill," he says, "if you don't find it before 8am tomorrow, don't bother reporting to work."